The Wisdom of Insecurity

 “Security is mostly a superstition.
 It does not exist in nature nor do children as a whole experience it.
 Avoiding danger

-One day Ajahn Chah held up a beautiful tea cup, “To me this cup is already broken.
+One day my teacher Ajahn Chah held up a beautiful tea cup, “To me this cup is already broken.
 Because I know its fate, I can enjoy it fully here and now.
 And when it’s gone, it’s gone.”
 When we understand the truth of uncertainty, we become free.